-- Wrinkle free clinical uniform with school patch sewn on left sleeve - White shoes with clean white laces (no clogs or sandals) - White stockings or socks (no prints or decorations) - Under garments are required and should not be visible - A navy blue warm up jacket (optional) may be worn.
-Bandage scissors; watch with second-hand, notepad and black pen are required. - Class or Clinical Scrubs, Lab coat with identification badge and patch sewn on left sleeve, closed shoes is to be worn when in the clinical area to research clinical assignments prior to scheduled clinical experience.
+- Students must dress in accordance with contract agreements between Cayuga-Onondaga BOCES and the clinical partners. - An agency may refuse educational access to its area if any student does not meet its standards of conduct, appearance, safety or health. - Any student not conforming to the standard dress code and/or proper grooming and hygiene may be asked to leave the clinical or work experience area and will be marked absent for time missed. \This includes the odors of smoke, perfume, scented oils or other legal substances that could be perceived as overwhelming. - Wrinkle free clinical uniform with school patch sewn on left sleeve - White shoes with clean white laces (no clogs or sandals) - White stockings or socks (no prints or decorations) - Under garments are required and should not be visible - A navy blue warm up jacket (optional) may be worn.
+Bandage scissors; working watch with second-hand, notepad and black pen are required. - Class or Clinical Scrubs, Lab coat with identification badge and patch sewn on left sleeve, closed shoes are to be worn when in the clinical area to research clinical assignments prior to scheduled clinical experience.
 NO student shall enter a clinical site for the purpose of obtaining an assignment without lab coat AND name tag.
 Clinical agency staff will request that any student who is inappropriately attired or lacks ID badge leave the clinical facility until he/she is appropriately attired. - Jewelry Plain wedding band and wrist watch only.
 Small pierced earrings (posts) are allowed (one earring per ear in the lobe).
 No other visible body piercing is allowed in clinical area.
 Piercings that are covered when wearing a mask must still be removed for clinical.